honzamach/ansible-role-cleanup/README.rst

 * `Travis CI page <https://travis-ci.org/honzamach/ansible-role-cleanup>`__

-Purpose of this role is to enable the administrator to remove arbitrary number of files.
+Purpose of this role is to enable the administrator to remove arbitrary number of files and cleanup target systems.

 With the file removal, there is a lurking danger, that the administrator could accidentally delete essential directories or even the whole system (``rm -rf /``).
-There is a built-in safeguard within the task that is handling the file removal, which will refuse to delete few selected paths (see *forbidden values* below).
+There is a built-in safeguard within the role that is handling the file removal, which will refuse to delete few selected paths (see *forbidden values* below).
 This however should be considered only as a really basic protection against accidental mistakes, but be aware it can be easily bypassed.